NikolajSchlej/zola-coderush.me/content/2025-06-12-hydroph0bia-part2.md

   and intended for use as a means to mark a variable read-only after the event EFI_END_OF_DXE_EVENT_GUID is signaled.

   As customary in UEFI land this is an **utter bullshit**, because one of the main uses of VariableLock is to lock _Setup_ variable, and locking it at EndOfDxe will make BIOS Setup application unusable.
-Instead, _BdsDxe_ locks all variables marked by _VariableLockProtocol->RequestToLock_ right before transferring control to the bootloader, which is late enough for all non-bootloader kinds of external things to already getting executed.
-We do now want to mess with OptionROMs here just yet, but there's another obscure mechanism to run UEFI drivers early in BDS - [DriverXXXX](https://uefi.org/specs/UEFI/2.10_A/03_Boot_Manager.html):
+Instead, _BdsDxe_ locks all variables marked by _VariableLockProtocol->RequestToLock_ right before transferring control to the bootloader, which is late enough for all non-bootloader kinds of external things to already get executed.
+We don't want to mess with OptionROMs here just yet, but there's another obscure mechanism to run UEFI drivers early in BDS - [DriverXXXX](https://uefi.org/specs/UEFI/2.10_A/03_Boot_Manager.html):
   > Each Driver#### variable contains an EFI_LOAD_OPTION.
 Each load option variable is appended with a unique number, for example Driver0001, Driver0002, etc.

   > The DriverOrder variable contains an array of UINT16’s that make up an ordered list of the Driver#### variable.
 The first element in the array is the value for the first logical driver load option, the second element is the value for the second logical driver load option, etc. The DriverOrder list is used by the firmware’s boot manager as the default load order for UEFI drivers that it should explicitly load.